gwsoochoi/gwsoochoi/README.md

 # Who am i
-I am a Korean backend developer living in Tokyo, Japan, working as a freelancer.
+To become a slightly better engineer than yesterday 👨‍💻, To build the stamina to perform a little more than yesterday 🏋️, To live a slightly more enjoyable life than yesterday! 😎

-And I'm trying to be a little better engineer tomorrow than I was today.
+From Korea 🇰🇷 Live in Tokyo 🗼

 # Stack
 ### Backend